 - Fertility, pregnancy and breast-feeding issues

-- Hormonal problems including Type II diabetes, thyroid issues, irregular/heavy/painful mensturation, PCOS, endometriosis, menopause and BPH (enlarged prostate)
+- Hormonal problems including Type II diabetes, thyroid issues, irregular/heavy/painful menstruation, PCOS, endometriosis and BPH (enlarged prostate)

-- Joint/muscular aches and pains e.g. arthritis (rheumatoid or osteo-) or fibromyalgia
+- Joint/muscular aches and pains e.g. arthritis (rheumatoid or osteo-), bursitis, sciatica or fibromyalgia

-- Fatigue syndromes such as chronic fatigue and ME
+- Fatigue syndromes such as post viral fatigue, chronic fatigue and ME, Long COVID

 The herbal prescription is most commonly in the form of a tincture (a concentrated herbal extract in an alcohol and water base).
 Herbal blend teas, capsules and powders may also be given.
 For external use, creams, lotions, ointments or oils may be prescribed.